bladerjam7/MovieDB/README.md

 ----

 ## Desciption
-This app utilizes the API database from themoviedb website and allows users to browse through the current most popular movies and the top rated movies.
+This app utilizes the themovieDB's website API and allows users to browse through the current most popular movies and the top rated movies.
 Users can select a movie to read it's desciption or watch the trailer videos provided.
 Movies can also be marked as favorites which is store in the favorites menu.

 ----
 ## User Interface